alosadagrande/tekton-dpdk/blog.md

 ### Pipeline Triggers

-At this point. you may be able to create a `PipelineRun` and execute the workflow defined.
+At this point, you may be able to create a `PipelineRun` and execute the workflow defined.

 ```sh
 $ oc create -f pipelinerun-dpdk-testpmd-oc.yaml